Development Exit Finance

 Urban Apartment Scheme – London

 A London-based investor completed a multi-unit apartment development but faced slower-than-expected sales.
-By refinancing onto development exit finance, they replaced a higher-cost development facility with a lower-rate solution, easing cash flow pressure and extending the sales period.
-This allowed the remaining units to sell without discounting, protecting overall profitability. → Read the full London exit finance case study
+By refinancing onto a development exit loan, they replaced a higher-cost development facility with a lower-rate solution, easing cash flow pressure and extending the sales period.
+This allowed the remaining units to sell without discounting, protecting overall profitability.
+Read the full → London Developer Exit Funding Case Study

 Luxury Villas – Glasgow

 A housebuilder delivering high-end semi-rural villas encountered seasonal demand issues.
-Development exit finance enabled the project to move beyond its original loan expiry while targeted marketing continued.
-The additional time resulted in stronger pricing and a complete sell-out during peak buyer demand. → Read the full Glasgow exit finance case study
+A development exit loan enabled the project to move beyond its original loan expiry while targeted marketing continued.
+The additional time resulted in stronger pricing and a complete sell-out during peak buyer demand.
+Read the full → Glasgow Luxury Residential Developer Case Study

 Mixed-Use Development – Birmingham